PeterSenyk/cheapest_eggs/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url
+├── index.html               # landing HTML file, this is what users see if they aren't logged in
+├── share.html         # HTML file that allows users to share their grocery deals
+├── share_review.html           #
+├── search_result.html          #
+├── profile.html             # HTML file where user can see all the information associated with their account
+├── main.html           # landing HTML page/ home page if user is logged in
+├── login.html               # User login page
+├── list.html                # Page after user login
+├── for_injecting_data.html            # HTML page used for injecting mock API data to our database
+├── about.html          # HTML page containing all the information about The Cheapest Egg
+├── 404.html              # Firebase generated file
+├── storage.rules             # Firebase generated file
+├── firestore.rules             # Firebase generated file
+├── firestore.indexes.json               # Firebase generated file
+├── firebase.json                # Firebase generated file
+├── .firebaserc           # Firebase generated file
-└── README.md
+└── README.md               # Complete project description

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo